USPS Announces Holiday Mailing Deadlines To Service Members Abroad

 Nov.
 5

 *Priority Mail Express Military Service is available to select military/diplomatic Post Offices.
-Check with your local Post Office to determine if this service is available to an APO/FPO/DPO address.
+Check with your local Post Office to determine if this service is available to an APO/FPO/DPO.

 Use the Military Care Kit to Send Presents and Care Packages